Preacher on the Run

 What is Preacher on the Run about?

 Preacher on the Run is a Christian historical novel set just prior to the American Revolution.
 It features the Regulator Uprising, a less-familiar resistance movement on the eve of the American Revolution.
-The story centers on Robert Boothe, a Baptist preacher whose dissent from the Church of England and choice to preach without a license from the British government make him a target.
+The story centers on Robert Boothe, a Baptist preacher whose dissent from the Church of England and decision to preach without a license from the British government make him a target.

 As Robert faces the difficult choices of protecting his church and family while following his conscience, his adventures draw readers deep into this period of early American unrest, providing a front-row seat to the first sparks of the American Revolution and displaying the religious freedom America’s founders fought for.